bobbingwide/oik-shortcodes/readme.txt

 == Changelog ==
 = 1.41.1 =
 * Changed: remove show_in_nav_menus from oik-shortcodes.
-* Changed: Remove 'Compatibe with shortcake?' cb #86
+* Changed: Remove 'Compatible with shortcake?' cb #86
 * Tested: With WordPress 5.9.2 and WordPress Multi Site
 * Tested: With Gutenberg 12.7.2
 * Tested: With PHP 8.0